IJbeasley/Personal_Academic_Website/content/VCE-Biology/2021-01-24-how-to-study-well-in-vce/index.md

 One of the most important studying skills is knowing what to focus on.
 You cannot know absolutely everything there is to know about your subject - so what parts of the subject are you going study?
 What are you going to spend your precious time focusing on?

 The first step of this principle is breaking down big study topics into smaller areas and goals.
 Then, I would highly recommend asking yourself:

 >
 >1. ***What is examinable?*** (VCAA study designs really help here)
 >2. ***What do I suck at?*** (dislike, find hard, don't know etc. - also see Principle 3.)
 >3. ***What is highly likely to come up?***
 > 4. ***What are the low hanging fruits?*** (i.e. the material that is easy for you to learn and get full marks on)
+>

 What you study in should focus on subject areas that fall under the most number of these questions.
-Prioritise studying different topics / ideas! ***Study smart - not hard!***
+Prioritise studying different topics and ideas! ***Study smart - not hard!***

 <p>&nbsp;</p>